Edge Act Corporation - Definition

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 What is an Edge Act Corporation?

 An Edge Act Corporation (EAC) is a subsidiary of a U.S. bank that engages in international banking activities.
-These banks or subsidiaries are named after the act known as the 1919 Edge Act, which authorizes them to perform international banking activities.
+These banks or subsidiaries are named after the 1919 Edge Act, which authorizes banks to perform international banking activities.

 A Little More on What is an Edge Act Corporation

 Until 1919, U.S. institutions could not owned foreign banks.
 The Edge Act was proposed and sponsored by an American senator Walter Evan Edge from New Jersey.
 The act gives more impetus to U.S. banks to compete international banks.
 Prior to the enactment of the Edge Act in 1919, U.S financial institutions and banks were not permitted to own or acquire foreign banks.

 In the United States, these subsidiaries are chartered by the Board of Governors of the Federal Reserve System (USA).
 The Federal Reserve Bank (FRB) supervises the activities of Edge Act Corporations (EAC) and their subsidiaries.
 Edge Act Corporations are exempted from state laws.